ixodev/Paintr/README.md

 ## How to use

 You can access Paintr on a Discord server: https://discord.gg/3TyWqv5U6G.
 Once you are on the server, use the command `/paintr` followed by a description of the image you would like to generate.
 The AI will then create an image based on your prompt.
+You can also upscale an existing image with the `/upscale` command. (for big images, use `/light-upscale`).

 ## Requirements